-3) Go to Security, toggle the bar in Security level for this zone to Medium-high.
+3) Go to Security, and toggle the bar in the Security level for this zone to Medium-high.
 Then click Apply and OK to save the change.

-4) Go to Content tab, click the Clear SSL state button.
+4) Go to the Content tab, and click the Clear SSL state button.
 Wait for the process to finish, then click Apply and OK to save the change.
 Restart your browser.

-1) On your Chrome browser, click the setting icon on the top right corner, then cclick Settings.
+1) On your Chrome browser, click the setting icon on the top right corner, then click Settings.

 2) On the left side of the web page, click About.
 See if your browser is at its latest version.
 If newer version is available, upgrade it.

-One of the causes of SSL connection error is the protection by your antivirus program or firewall.
-If possible, please consider disabling them temporary to see if the problem is resolved.
+One of the causes of SSL connection errors is the protection by your antivirus program or firewall.
+If possible, please consider disabling them temporarily to see if the problem is resolved.